Okanagan Erotic Show 2007-2014

 2010 saw a bit of rough bumps and grinds, but that experience showed me where we, the Okanagan artists, were in terms of comfort level and where we, the local public, were in terms of artistic support and adventure.
 “Seduce Me” (2010), “The Edge of Night” (2011) and “Rumour has it…” (2012) were held at a new winery, Ex Nihilo Vineyards in Lake Country.
 I was overwhelmed by the attendance at the opening nights, and the tremendously positive comments on the show throughout its run.
 Each year it increased in popularity and attendance with almost 300 attendees in 2012 at opening night, and many of the artists, and patrons, dressed up!

 Every year I chose a charity to support from the show.
 The first three years I did this was the Canadian Breast Cancer Society, with amost $3000 donated.
 The charity chosen for 2012 and 2013 is the Central Okanagan Hospice Association, in memory of Tracie Ward, the Executive Director of the Rotary Centre for the Arts from 2005 – 2012.
 Over these two years, almost $4500 was donated to the Hospice Association.
 Tracie was the first champion of the first Erotic Show and in spite of the negative comments received, her view was that the RCA is an Arts Centre first and foremost.
 The show made the local papers partly due press photo showing a large number of supporters who showed up wearing black T shirts, Batman style - these folks were part of Tracie's posse.
 This group not only drew attention to the cause, but they also raised a significant amount of funds for the Hospice Association, and the photo of the Batman shirts at our event made their fundraising outreach pamphlets.
 I had no idea of the huge popularity of the Dark Knight, but the success of our fundraiser, and the numerous comments we received long after the event concluded proved we lucked out with Tracie's leadership.
 Batman's huge fan base helped us raise both money and consciousness about our cause.
 Thank you Tracie!
+And thank you Batman!